-Considering the fund’s past 3-year performance, its investment strategy has been paying off well, outperforming the overall market by a significant margin while delivering Viking’s objective of proving best-in-class performance for its investors.
+Considering the fund’s past 3-year performance, its investment strategy has been paying off decently, even if it has underperformed the overall market.
+Historically, Viking’s objective of delivering best-in-class performance for its investors has been mostly successful.

 Viking’s Top 10 Most Significant Investments

-Viking’s public-equity portfolio is comprised of a selection of 64 individual equities.
-While this is quite a diversified portfolio, its top 10 holdings make up just over 51.9% of its total weight.
-The fund’s largest holding is General Electric (GE), in which the company has allocated around 25% of its total capital.
+Viking’s public-equity portfolio is comprised of a selection of 84 individual equities.
+While this is quite a diversified portfolio, its top 10 holdings make up just over 43.9% of its total weight.
+The fund’s largest holding is T-Mobile U.S. (TMUS), to which the company has allocated around 9.4% of its total capital.

 Source: Viking’s 13F filing, Author

-Found amongst the top holdings of the majority of the funds we have covered, Microsoft is Viking’s largest holding, occupying just over 3.5% of its portfolio.
-The fund trimmed its position by around 45% during the quarter, most likely due to diversification reasons amid Microsoft’s prolonged rally.
+Found amongst the top holdings of the majority of the funds we have covered, Microsoft is Viking’s second-largest holding, occupying 4.8% of its portfolio.
+The fund boosted its position by 13% during the quarter.

 Revenue growth remains in the double-digits, so it’s likely to see capital returns accelerating moving forward.
 The company is also growing the dividend at a double-digit rate, though at the current yield, which stands below 1%, investors should expect the majority of their future returns in the form of capital gains.